opendata-swiss/ckanext-switzerland-ng/README.md

     cd /usr/lib/ckanext/ckanext-switzerland-ng/
     python setup.py extract_messages

-Or follow the official CKAN guide at https://docs.ckan.org/en/latest/extensions/translating-extensions.html
+This will generate the `pot` files
+Then update the `po` files with:

+    python setup.py update_catalog -l de

-All translations are done via Transifex.
-To compile the po files use the following command:
+Now the translations can be filled in.
+After that compile the po files into mo files:

     python setup.py compile_catalog